Life on the Other Side of Sex, Drugs, and Rock and Roll, Redacted

 I tried to be a person who doesn’t give a fuck.
 I thought I pulled it off when I worked in the music industry, but I doubt I had anyone fooled –if you lose your shit over a secondary paper in a tertiary market misquoting Mike Ness, or regard anything related to Pearl Jam as critical, you suffer from an overabundance of fucks.
 Eventually I decided to accept that I am who I am, and I am calm only when sedated.
 I’m sensitive to a fault, I make mountains out of molehills, and I sweat the small stuff hard.
 I embraced the practice of not thinking and avoidance because not giving a fuck was out of reach.

-I have yet to acquire the serenity to accept the things I cannot change, so I flat-out don’t think about them.
-The excruciating nature of existence, the unchangeable anguish of the past, and the inexplicable skin around my knees were early entries on my list of things not to think about.
-The list grows longer every day.
-Thankfully, I now dismiss the disturbing eventualities without conscious effort.
+I have yet to acquire the serenity to accept the things I cannot change — the excruciating nature of existence, the unchangeable anguish of the past, and the inexplicable skin around my knees are among the many unavoidables I just don’t think about.
+Thankfully, I can now dismiss the disturbing eventualities without conscious effort.
 I’m convinced it’s a gift of evolution; as our lifespan has increased, not thinking has become instinctual, an intellectual mechanism to survive the rigor of age.
 It’s possible that I believe this because of a genetic predisposition to the memory loss symptomatic of Alzheimer’s Disease.

 I realize that making more jokes about the Chili Peppers was unnecessary, and I know I may have again angered their fan.
 If that’s the case, I hope he leaves a comment!
 I haven’t been called a disgrace since I was in my 20s, and it’s a delight to feel young again.